Simi445/FPGA-CALCULATOR/README.md

 ---

 ### Frequency dividing
 We use this concept for most counters in order to time events accordingly.
-This noticable especially when the FPGA enters a reset state, and one of the leds blinks once evey half a second, with a period of 1 second.
+This is noticable especially when the FPGA enters a reset state, and one of the leds blinks once evey half a second, with a period of 1 second.

 ---